glennblock/extensions/attachment.md

 * false (treat this data element as a text element) If the client does not support the `attachment` property and/or the value of this property is not understood, the client MUST treat the data element as a text element.

 ### Example
 Below you can can see the request contains a friend write template which specifies a content-type of `multipart/form-data`.
-The `avatar` data object is marked as an attachment.
+The `avatar` data object is marked as an attachment, indicating that a file should be uploaded.

 ```javascript
 {